Home / Use Cases / Landing Zone

 Frequently asked questions

 Do we really need management groups if we only have two subscriptions?
 No, not necessarily.
-With two subscriptions a flat structure with policies directly on subscription level is often enough.
-Management groups are worthwhile from three to four subscriptions onwards or when policies should be inherited.
-In the initial conversation we clarify what makes sense for your size.
+With two subscriptions, a flat structure with policies applied directly at subscription level is often enough.
+Management groups start paying off from three to four subscriptions, or when policies should be inherited.
+In the initial conversation we clarify what makes sense at your size.

 Bicep or Terraform — what do you recommend?
-Bicep, if you are exclusively in Azure and work with the Microsoft tool stack.
-Terraform, if you use multiple clouds anyway or already know the tool.
+Bicep if you work exclusively in Azure and with the Microsoft tool stack.
+Terraform if you use multiple clouds anyway or already know the tool.
 Both work.
-More important than the choice is that it’s used consistently.
+More important than the choice is using it consistently.

 What happens to our existing resources — will they be re-deployed?
 No, usually not.
-We bring existing resources into the new schema through renaming, tag back-fill and possibly movement between resource groups.
-New deployment only where it isn’t technically possible otherwise or where the resource is to be renewed anyway.
+We bring existing resources into the new schema by back-filling tags and, where needed, moving them between resource groups.
+Since most Azure resources can’t be renamed, the naming convention applies to newly created resources — the existing estate is mapped via tags.
+Re-deployment only where there is no technical alternative, or where the resource is due for renewal anyway.

 How long does it typically take?
-Assessment and structure design about 2 to 3 weeks, implementation of the naming/tagging policy another 2 to 4 weeks, IaC basis and Cost Management another 2 to 3 weeks.
-In total around 6 to 10 weeks for a mid-market environment.
-An honest range comes after the assessment.
+Assessment and structure design take about 2 to 3 weeks, implementing the naming/tagging policy another 2 to 4 weeks, the IaC foundation and Cost Management another 2 to 3 weeks.
+In total, around 6 to 10 weeks for a mid-market environment.
+We’ll give you an honest range after the assessment.